Find Affordable College Courses

 Athens, GA

-Our analysis found University of Georgia to be the most popular school for natural resources and conservation students who want to pursue a master’s degree in Georgia.
-UGA is a very large public school located in the city of Athens.
+Our 2023 rankings named University of Georgia the most popular school in Georgia for natural resources and conservation students working on their master’s degree.
+UGA is a fairly large public school located in the midsize city of Athens.

 About 42% of the students majoring in natural resources and conservation at the school are women while 58% are male.

-Read full report on Natural Resources & Conservation at University of Georgia
+Full Natural Resources & Conservation at University of Georgia Report

 Of the 5 students majoring in natural resources and conservation at CSU, 40% are male and 60% are female.